Ukraine separatists seize second provincial capital, fire on police

 The rebels include local youths armed with clubs and chains, as well as "green men" - heavily armed masked men in military uniforms without insignia.

-Adding control of Luhansk would give them sway over the entire Donbass coalfield - an unbroken swathe of territory adjacent to Russia - where giant steel smelters and heavy plants account for around a third of Ukraine's industrial output.
+Adding control of Luhansk would give them sway over the entire Donbass coalfield - an unbroken swathe of territory adjacent to Russia - where giant steel smelters and heavy plants produce around a third of Ukraine's industrial output.

-It is the heart of a region that Putin described earlier this month as "New Russia", reviving a term from when the tsars conquered it in the 18th and 19th centuries.
-Most people who live in the area now identify themselves as Ukrainians but speak Russian as their first language.
+It is the heart of an area that Russian President Vladimir Putin described earlier this month as "New Russia", reviving a term from when the tsars conquered it in the 18th and 19th centuries.
+Most people who live in the area now identify themselves as Ukrainians but speak Russian as a first language.

 MOSCOW ACCUSED